AdobeDocs/target.en/help/flags/guides/integrate/startup-guide.md

 1. In [Adobe Experience Platform Data Collection](https://experience.adobe.com/#/data-collection), create a [tag property](https://experienceleague.adobe.com/en/docs/experience-platform/tags/get-started/quick-start) if you do not already have one, or use an existing tag property.
 1. Open the mobile or web tag property and go to [Extensions](https://experienceleague.adobe.com/en/docs/experience-platform/tags/ui/extensions/overview).
 1. Install and configure the **Edge Network** extension.
 Then install the **Flags** extension.
-1. Select the **datastream** (it must include the Customer Journey Analytics dataset) and configure the edge domain.
+1. Select the **datastream** (it must include the Customer Journey Analytics dataset) and configure the Edge domain.
 1. Publish the configuration through **Dev → Staging → Production**.
 1. Copy the **environment file ID** from the **Environments** tab — you will use this to initialize the SDK.